-7.11 Lower and simplified fares
+7.10 Lower and simplified fares

-- 7.11.1 Operators of commercial services feel that their fares already offer good value for money, and so they are reluctant to look at reducing them.
-Fare reductions may also impact on the services' commercial viability. - 7.11.2 Operators are, however, keen to introduce fare capping, most likely by introducing tap-on, tap-off technology once all operators have compatible ticketing technology, which we would like to see introduced within the next two years.
+- 7.10.1 Operators of commercial services feel that their fares already offer good value for money, and so they are reluctant to look at reducing them permanently.
+Fare reductions may also impact on the services' commercial viability. - 7.10.2 Operators are, however, keen to introduce fare capping, most likely by introducing tap-on, tap-off technology once all operators have compatible ticketing technology, which we would like to see introduced as soon as possible.
 This will also include the Council's own section 22 operations.
 It is important that the software behind tap-on, tap-off is able to apportion revenue fairly between operators, which is being looked into by the DfT as it will impact cross-boundary services.
-Funding has been allocated by the DfT to enable this. - 7.11.3 The Council is looking at fares on its supported bus services.
+Funding has been allocated by the DfT to enable this. - 7.10.3 The Council is looking at fares on its supported bus services.
 As part of this review, it is hoped to move towards a simple, easily understood zonal fare structure rather than the current tapering fare charts.
-At the same time, it is hoped that fares for many can be reduced in a way that could attract new, and more frequent use. - 7.11.4 We will standardise the reduced price tickets between commercial and contracted operations, including the age limits such tickets relate to (i.e. young people).
+At the same time, it is hoped that fares for many can be reduced in a way that could attract new, and more frequent use.
+This plan is currently on hold during the national fare cap, however it is still our intention to introduce a zonal fares scheme for period tickets. - 7.10.4 We will standardise the reduced price tickets between commercial and contracted operations, including the age limits such tickets relate to (i.e. young people).
 We support calls for regional and national uniformity of such tickets.
-No later than January 2023, operators will all have clear information on fares charged on their websites, including for young people.
-All operators allow accompanied under-fives to travel free, and provide reduced fares until a person reaches 17.
+No later than January 2023, operators had clear information on fares charged on their websites, including for young people.
+All operators allow accompanied under-fives to travel free and provide reduced fares until a person reaches 17.
 They also provide reduced price termly passes for those attending educational establishments.
-Reading Buses go further with reduced price options for under 19s. - 7.11.5 At the Forum meeting in October, operators also agreed to introduce "Early Bird" tickets, at least between January and March 2023.
-These tickets will allow those with ENCTS passes to travel before 9.30am Mondays to Fridays for a discounted, but harmonised, fare. - 7.11.6 We have also had preliminary discussions with the Department for Work and Pensions (DWP) regarding options for job seekers tickets for those looking for work. - 7.11.7 We also commit to allowing people to continue to pay for bus fares by cash, whilst supporting alternative payment methods.
-We recognise that for some people, removing this option will be a barrier to using the bus. - 7.11.8 Over the past year, a number of 'free travel' bus days have taken place.
-These have been in the run-up to Christmas 2021, and during the Easter and Jubilee weekends in 2022.
-In September 2022, free travel was provided on World Car Free Day.
-This was the first time free return travel was allowed to places outside West
+Reading Buses go further with reduced price options for under 19s, or 19- to 21-year-olds at specified local colleges and universities. - 7.10.5 At the Forum meeting in October 2022, operators agreed to introduce "Early Bird" tickets from January 2023 on a trial basis.
+These tickets allow those with ENCTS passes to travel before 9.30am Mondays to Fridays for a discounted, but harmonised, fare.
+They proved so successful that they have now agreed to continue offering these tickets on a permanent commercial basis. - 7.10.6 Discussions with the Department for Work and Pensions (DWP) regarding options for job seekers tickets for those looking for work were held however this has not resulted in meaningful progress. - 7.10.7 We also commit to allowing people to continue to pay for bus fares by cash, whilst supporting alternative payment methods.
+We recognise that for some people, removing this option will be a barrier to using the bus. - 7.10.8 Since 2021 a number of 'free travel' bus days have taken place.
+These have been in the run-up to Christmas each year, during the Easter and Jubilee weekends in 2022, and on World Car Free Day in September 2022 and 2023.
+From September